 Below: Rotated clockwise, the object shown above incorporates the classic round-faced bird form, the elongated eye being deeply carved into the rock.
 This is an image that appears constantly and consistently in this evidently very old artifact material.
 Beneath this, a bird-form pick from 33GU218 in Ohio.

 It has become apparent to this author that the people who created these implements cut the zoomorphic or zoo-anthropomorphic images into them as a matter of routine, however hastily, incorporating both form and function.
-One might speculate that this was the expression of an animistic belief system of ancient and primal origin; essen- tially this same motif also appears constantly in the Paleolithic artifacts of Europe and other parts of the world.
+This author proposed in 2003 that this was the expression of an animistic belief system of ancient and primal origin; essentially the same motifs also appear repeatedly in the Paleolithic artifacts of Europe and other parts of the world.

 Verification and documentation of chronological stratigraphy at Topper has been meticulous and of the highest quality, and this team has the courage and intellectual integrity to identify and present whatever artifact material appears, whether or not it is consistent with preconceived notions.
-Dr. Goodyear and his team deserve an expression of gratitude for their superbly orchestrated "Clovis in the Southeast Conference" in October 2005, and in particular for their remarkable generosity in permitting the attendees, including amateurs like this author, to closely inspect and photograph the oldest artifact material from the Topper site.
-It was interesting but rather disconcerting to note that the exhibit of Topper's artifact material, which included the oldest and securely dated finds, did not attract nearly as much attention as those of well known and often displayed "Indian" flint points.
-Many of the profes- sionals queried by this author on the second day of the conference stated that they thought the oldest Topper material to be only naturally formed rocks, but over half of these admitted they had not even briefly looked at them.
+Dr. Goodyear and his team deserve a lot of credit for their superbly orchestrated "Clovis in the Southeast Conference" in October 2005, and in particular for their uncommon generosity in permitting the attendees, including amateurs like this author, to closely inspect and photograph the oldest artifact material from the Topper site.
+It was interesting but rather disconcerting to note that the exhibit of Topper's oldest and stratigraphically securely dated artifact material did not attract nearly as much attention as that of well known and often displayed "Indian arrowheads".
+Many of the professionals queried by this author on the second day of the conference said they "believed" the oldest Topper material to be only naturally formed rocks, but over half of these admitted they had not even briefly looked at it.

-(As an aside, it is amusing that Dr. Michael Waters, who recently trumpeted the discovery of pre-Clovis artifacts at the Friedkin site in Texas, had promptly declared the apparently older Topper material to be of natural origin.
+(As an aside, it is amusing that Dr. Michael Waters, who trumpeted the discovery of pre-Clovis artifacts at the Friedkin site in Texas, and Dr. Michael Collins of Gault fame, had promptly declared the older Topper material to be of natural origin.
 A recurring theme in pre-Clovis archaeology is "My stuff is real and yours is not!".
-A professional in this field who had become a bit cynical once commented that American archaeology is just high school with rocks.
+A professional in this field who had become a bit cynical once commented that American Palaeo archaeology is just high school with rocks.
 Perhaps this is not all that much of an exaggeration...)

 Left, pre-Clovis Topper artifacts; right, artifacts from 33GU218 of similar form and incorporated imagery, some subtle, some very clear.

-The photo below shows a heavily weathered but clearly worked chert piece collected by this author at the surface of the quarry area on the gentle slope immediately uphill from the Topper dig.
-It is very light, having lost much of its mass over a long time in this environment apparently adverse to the preservation of material.
-(The investi- gators of the site declared this to be archaeologically uninteresting, so it is now in this author's possession.)
-As a surface find, its temporal association is, of course, unknown, but it is interesting that it bears an incorporated quasi-anthropomorphic face image characteristic of material from 33GU218 and from other North American archaeological sites.
-Note the face capped with a quasi-anthropomorphic figure (looking to the right), and the eyes, a feature of this type of artifact that received particular attention to detail.
+The photo below shows a heavily weathered but clearly worked chert piece collected by this author at the surface of the quarry area on the gentle slope immediately uphill from the pre-Clovis dig, an area at which the investigators thought the artifacts to be from the Early Archaic Period.
+It is very light, having lost much of its mass over a long time in this environment apparently adverse to the preservation of the relatively low-quality chert here.
+(The investigators of the site declared this to be archaeologically uninteresting, so it is now in this author's possession.)
+As a surface find its temporal association is, of course, uncertain, but it is interesting that it bears an incorporated quasi-anthropomorphic face image characteristic of material from 33GU218 and from other North American archaeological sites.
+Note the face capped with a quasi-anthropomorphic figure (looking to the right and slightly upward), and the eyes, a feature of this artifact typology that received particular attention to detail.